 Section 1.
-All entries to the County Fair are free, but no unworthy entry will be received for exhibit.
+All entries to the Sheridan County Fair are free, but no unworthy entry will be received for exhibit.

 Section 2.
-Entry for all exhibits will be completed through FairEntry, an online service located at: https://sheridancofair.fairentry.com
+Entry for all exhibits will be completed through FairEntry, an online service located at:

+https://sheridancofair.fairentry.com

-4-Hers will log in using their 4HOnline accounts.
+4-H Members will log in using their 4HOnline accounts.
 Open Class and FFA exhibitors will create an account in the FairEntry system using an e-mail address and password to enter their exhibits.
-Any questions or exhibitor who doesn't have access to a computer may contact Crystal at 785-877-5755 at the Twin Creeks District Extension Office for assistance.
-All entries are due by July 3rd, and exhibits must be entered as scheduled unless otherwise provided by special rules.
+Any questions or exhibitor who doesn't have access to a computer may contact the Twin Creeks District - Sheridan County Office at 785-675-3268 for assistance.

+All 4-H entries are due by July 1st, all Open Class exhibits can be entered up until the scheduled entry time.
+Exhibits must be entered as scheduled unless otherwise provided by special rules.
 Exhibits shall remain in place until 8:00 a.m. on the last day of the fair but must be removed by 11:00 a.m.
-Permission to remove exhibits early may be granted by superintendents for extenuating circumstances.
+Permission to remove exhibits early may be granted by superintendent(s) for extenuating circumstances.
 The Fair Board will, in no way, be responsible for entries left in the building after 11:00 a.m.